 YRNA's core mandate is patient safety and public protection.

-Registered Nurses and Nurse Practitioners put this mandate into practice by providing utmost care to all patients without discrimination.
+Registered Nurses and Nurse Practitioners put this mandate into practice by providing utmost care to all patients without discrimination, striving at all times to provide care that is culturally safe.
 They actively engage with health care systems and health care providers throughout the Yukon.

 We are very proud of the work that they do, often in trying times and conditions.